-Most people know the Danes as being some of the happiest people when it comes to quality of life and their fantastic homeland has a lot to do with it.
+Denmark cruises are the ideal way to explore Denmark as the country is scattered over hundreds of islands making it perfectly primed to be explored by cruise ship.
 Located in Scandinavia between Norway and Sweden, Denmark consists of 443 named islands and the Jutland Peninsula – the only part of Denmark connected to the continent.
 The largest and most populous island, Zealand, houses the cool capital Copenhagen, a progressive urban metropolis championing sustainability, hygge and the New Nordic culinary movement.
-While Copenhagen champions design, architecture and urban planning, elsewhere in Denmark, travellers can find sandy beaches, cobbled fairytale towns and explore the country’s rich Viking history.
+While Copenhagen champions design, architecture and urban planning, elsewhere in Denmark, cruise travellers can find sandy beaches, cobbled fairytale towns and explore the country’s rich Viking history.

-Why cruise Denmark
+Why choose Denmark cruises

-Cruising to Denmark offers the chance to see more than just Copenhagen, where the main Denmark cruise port is.
+Denmark cruises offer the chance to see more than just Copenhagen, where the main Denmark cruise port is.
 Many big cruise lines also include stops at Jutland’s Aarhus, Skagen and Aalborg, combining natural beauty with cities and historic sights.
-Being scattered over hundreds of islands, Denmark is perfectly primed to be explored by cruise ship.
 Luxury, small-ship cruise lines also sail there.
 A Denmark river cruise is also a great holiday option, with cruises sailing the Oder and Havel rivers.

 Denmark cruises: Best places to visit in Denmark

 The home of composer Carl Nielson and fairy-tale author Hans Christian Andersen, Odense is rich in Danish heritage and culture.
 The city is the largest on the island of Funen and Denmark’s third-largest in total.
 A quick 30-minute train from the port of Fredericia to its gorgeous cobbled streets and great café culture, people come to Odense to learn more about one of Denmark’s best-known novelists.
 The city has many museums and buildings dedicated to Hans Christien Anderson's life, like his birthplace and childhood home.
 To see what might have inspired Andersen to create his fairy-tale, head to Egeskov Castle – a dazzling turreted, Renaissance castle surrounded by water.